 Trade and Customs Compliance

-Canadian and non-resident organizations must take steps to ensure compliance with ever-changing trade-law obligations and navigate these obligations in order to maximize opportunities.
+Canadian and non-resident organizations must take steps to ensure compliance with ever-changing trade-law obligations and navigate rules and treaties to maximize opportunities.
 Osler has experience advising on a wide range of trade and investment regulations.
 Our range of expertise includes:

 - Customs and Transfer Pricing